NickUK122/Sonicwall-Backup/README.md

 Recommend -
  - Create a file called ~/.ssh/config
  - nano ~/.ssh/config
- - Add single line - StrictHostKeyChecking no
+ - Add single line StrictHostKeyChecking no

+This is to get around SSH wanting to approve the fingerprint on SSH Connections.